Money

 Princes Trust.
 They offer support and grants.
 These are only available to 18-25 year olds.

-See also: http://theescaperoute.com/tell-the-taxman-but-ill-lose-my-benefits/
+See also: https://theescaperoute.com/tell-the-taxman-but-ill-lose-my-benefits/